LynbergJean/LynbergJean/README.md

 # Hey there! 👋 I'm Jean Lynberg

-Welcome to my GitHub! 🎉 I’m a **C++** enthusiast, aspiring **Software Engineer**, and someone who loves creating innovative solutions.
+Welcome to my GitHub! 🎉 I love coding in **C/C++** and Java.
+I am an aspiring **Software Engineer**, and someone who loves creating innovative solutions.
 Below are some of the projects I’m working on.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------